JJ-Team/JJFit/Readme.txt

-This is Health App.
+This is Mobile Health Application.
-Developed for Android Phone.
+Developed with Android platform.

 Menu1: Count steps Using SQLite
-Menu2: 12 workouts for 15 seconds
+Menu2: 12 workouts for 15 seconds with images
-Menu3: weight record
+Menu3: Record weight